rackerlabs/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-port-groups.md

 ### Create a port-group

+To create a port-group, use the following steps:

 1. Navigate to the **Port Groups** tab.

 2. Under the **Port Groups** label, click **Add Group**.
 The **Add Group** page is displayed.